kubernetes-sigs/external-dns/docs/tutorials/webhook-provider.md

 The default recommended port for the exposed endpoints is `8080`, and it should be bound to all interfaces (`0.0.0.0`)

-## Custom Annotations

-The Webhook provider supports custom annotations for DNS records.
-This feature allows users to define additional configuration options for DNS records managed by the Webhook provider.
-Custom annotations are defined using the annotation format `external-dns.alpha.kubernetes.io/webhook-<custom-annotation>`.

-Custom annotations can be used to influence DNS record creation and updates.
-Providers implementing the Webhook API should document the custom annotations they support and how they affect DNS record management.

 ## Provider registry

 To simplify the discovery of providers, we will accept pull requests that will add links to providers in this documentation.